What is a Colonoscopy?

 Bowel preparation is needed before the procedure to allow the bowel to be cleaned so that the lining can be carefully examined.
 It requires a combination of dietary changes as well as laxative medications.
 The procedure is more likely to be accurate and complete if there is good bowel preparation.

-As the procedure is under sedation/anaesthesia, you will require a responsible adult to drive you home, and you must refrain from driving for the remainder of the day.
+As the procedure is under sedation/anaesthesia, you will require a responsible adult to drive you home, and you should not stay alone that night.

 To download this page as a pdf- click here